 Pasta cook according to package directions.
 Drain, but collect ½ cup pasta water, set aside.

-Spinach and Tomatoes Dry the pot.
+Spinach and Tomatoes Dry the pasta pot.
 Heat over medium heat, add oil, garlic and crushed red pepper, cook 2-3 minutes.
 Add tomatoes.
-Poke several with the tip of a sharp knife to release juices; cover with lid.
+If using fresh tomatoes, poke several with the tip of a sharp knife to release juices; cover with lid.
 Cook 10 minutes, shaking pot occasionally.
 Remove from heat.
 Add spinach, stirring to blend with tomatoes.
 Add lemon zest and juice.
 Return to heat, add pasta, ½ cup pasta water.
 Stir until spinach wilts.
 Sprinkle pine nuts before serving.

 Keywords: spaghetti, vegetable spaghetti, pasta recipes, one pot meals, flu